redii/Wakebot/README.md

 **Demo:** Im currently hosting an instance of the bot on my own vps.
 To add the wakeBot to your server click [here](https://discordapp.com/oauth2/authorize?client_id=362303227871625219&scope=bot&permissions=1117184).

 ## Usage
-The bot currently supports only 2 different commands, !help and !wake.
-While the help command does not need any more arguments, the !wake command has to be used with the following syntax:
+The bot currently support 3 different commands with the following syntaxes:
+* help ..................... !help

-    !wake @xyz#1234 <1-3>
+* wake .................... !wake @xyz#1234 <1-3>
+* admin
+  - prefix .......... !admin prefix <new_prefix>

+### !wake Command
-In order to work properly you have to **mention** the person you want to wake up.
-The bot will then quickly try to wake up the specified person through messages in direct chat.
-If the person wont react, you can poke him a bit more with adding a number between 1 and 3 as second argument, so the bot will send the messages multiple times.
+To use the wake command type in the prefix + command (!wake) and a **mention** of the person you want to wake up.
+It should look like the sample syntax above.
+After sending the message the bot will try to wake up the specified person through messages in direct chat.
+If the person wont react, you can poke him a bit more by adding a number between 1 and 3 as second argument, so the bot will send the messages multiple times.
 The output should be something like this:

     .
     .